CciniSix/FreeGPT-Py/README.md

 # FreeGPT-Py
-is a ChatGPT API without any limit and API Key and this is completely free
+a ChatGPT API without any limit and API Key and this is completely free

 # How to Run
 1. Clone this repo